wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-administer-use-management-portal-v1.md

 4. From the top of the page, click **CONFIGURATION**.
 5. Click **CONNECT**, and then follow the instructions.

-##Create a self-signed certificate
+##<a name="cert"></a> Create a self-signed certificate

 If you want to perform any operations on the cluster by using the .NET SDK, you must create a self-signed certificate on the workstation, and also upload the certificate to your Azure subscription.
 This is a one-time task.
 You can install the same certificate on other machines, as long as the certificate is valid.

 **To create a self-signed certificate**

 1. Create a self-signed certificate that is used to authenticate the requests.
-You can use Internet Information Services (IIS) or [makecert]( https://msdn.microsoft.com/zh-cn/library/bfsktky3(v=vs.110).aspx) to create the certificate.
+You can use Internet Information Services (IIS) or [makecert](https://msdn.microsoft.com/zh-cn/library/windows/desktop/aa386968.aspx) to create the certificate.

 2. Browse to the location of the certificate, right-click the certificate, click **Install Certificate**, and install the certificate to the computer's personal store.
 Edit the certificate properties to assign it a friendly name.